-TS-LED (Green) Time service of the Time Server 8030HEPTA/GPS On Standard, running Off Not running ERROR-LED (Red) Description Off Standard case, system 8030HEPTA/GPS is working.
+TS-LED (Green) Time service of the Time Server 8030HEPTA/GPS On Standard, running Off Not or partially not running ERROR-LED (Red) Description Off Standard case, system 8030HEPTA/GPS is working.
 3Hz flashing Fail-safe basic parameterization is not available (emergency operation mode) On Primary CPU of system 8030HEPTA/GPS does not show any activity.
 Operation-LED (Green) Description On Standard case, system 8030HEPTA/GPS is working 1Hz flashing System 8030HEPTA/GPS is booting the operating system.
-3Hz flashing A firmware update (image) of system 8030HEPTA/GPS is going to be implemented.
+3Hz flashing A firmware update (image) of system 8030HEPTA/GPS is being executed.
 Off System 8030HEPTA/GPS is not ready for operation.